RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 other topics are either more vague, or not interactive and static, and sometimes even nonexistent.

-#### Problem 2: Setting up disciplined learning routines and sticking to them
+**Problem 2**: *Setting up disciplined learning routines and sticking to them*.
 The lack of self-organization and discipline is a common problem for many people who are trying to learn something on their own.
 The reasons for that can be different: from poor time management to not truly understanding and embracing why one wants to learn specific things.

-#### Problem 3: Tracking the progress of learning
+**Problem 3**: *Tracking the progress of learning*.
 Essential part that motivates people to learn is that the progress should be visible and measurable.
 This is especially important for self-directed learning, when there are no such things as exams, grades, or other external ways to assess the progress.
-This way, there is a need for a benchmarking system that one can customize for their own learning goals and be able to track the progress over time.

 ### Efficient and pleasant typesetting
-#### Problem 1: LaTeX is morally and technically outdated
+**Problem 1**: *LaTeX is morally and technically outdated*.
 LaTeX was created in 1980s, and it is still widely used today.
 However, it has many parts that one could consider non-ergonomic and outdated, such as the lack of interactive interfaces, slow compilation times, unintuitive and verbose syntax, and the package configuration process that brings a lot of pain.

-#### Problem 2: Integrating AI tools into the typesetting workflow
+**Problem 2**: *Integrating AI tools into the typesetting workflow*.
-AI agents permeated the ecosystem of software development tools, and their emergence requires rethinking the workflows of many simple tasks, such as tracking the progress or debugging.
-This demand for integration gave rise to many exciting products such as Copilot or Cursor.
-Generative AI is not yet exceptionally good at writing math- or science-heavy texts, but being an accelerationist, I believe that such tools may be helpful in the future, when we will be ready to entrust writing, formatting, and reviewing novel scientific texts to AI agents.
+AI agents permeated the ecosystem of software development tools, and their emergence requires rethinking the workflows of many simple tasks, such as tracking the progress or debugging, so one can expect that soon, when the LLMs will be even more powerful, such tools may become a demand for efficient writing and typesetting as well.

-#### Problem 3: Typesetting math is very different from writing math on paper
+**Problem 3**: *Typesetting math is very different from writing math on paper*.
 When one writes math on paper, they can create empty spaces for symbols or formulas, quickly jump between one part of the formula to another, and instantly see the result of their writing.
 In LaTeX, what one writes is very different from what one sees in